When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Experiments

-In this section, we first compare the performance of \Name with other baselines and detail all types of risks.
-Next, we analyze the effectiveness of the query generation strategy and the transferability of \Name.
-Finally, we conduct an ablation study to validate the contributions of each component.

 \textbf{Risk analysis.} The red-teaming performance comparison between \Name and baselines is given in Table~\ref{tab:performance}. \Name substantially outperforms all baselines, achieving a risk detection rate of 80.5\%, whereas the best-performing baseline (HarmBench) only reaches 11.6\%.
 Moreover, \Name maintains the lowest query toxicity (23.6\%), far below that of test cases generated by other baselines.
-In terms of query diversity, \Name also leads with a score of 0.82.
-Figure~\ref{fig:baseline_risk_detection_rate_type} provides a detailed distribution of the total risks triggered by baseline methods and \Name, including response risk, citation risk, and combined risk.
-The results reveal that the vast majority of risks uncovered by \Name are citation risks, with a proportion of 89.3\% among the total risk.
-Importantly, we observe that many cases involve only citation risks while the generated responses themselves remain benign, with a proportion of 74.7\% among the total risk, making them particularly imperceptible and dangerous.
+In terms of query diversity, \Name ranks second among all methods, achieving a score of 0.59, indicating strong diversity.
+Although HarmBench achieves the lowest score, it exhibits substantially lower risk detection performance.
+Figure~\ref{fig:baseline_risk_detection_rate_type} provides a detailed distribution of the total risks triggered by baseline methods and \Name, including response risks, citation risks, and combined risks.
+The results reveal that the vast majority of risks uncovered by \Name are citation risks, with a proportion of 89.3\% among the total risks.
+Importantly, we observe that many cases involve only citation risks while the generated responses themselves remain benign, with a proportion of 74.7\% among the total risks, making them particularly imperceptible and dangerous.
 Such vulnerabilities are invisible to conventional red-teaming approaches that focus solely on unsafe generation, but are critical in LLMs with web search, where harmful content may originate from external citations.

 These findings highlight two key insights: (1) existing baselines cannot directly transfer to test LLMs with search, as they are weak at covering citation risks and even struggle with response risks when applied to commercial black-box models (2) \Name is especially effective in uncovering citation risks, a threat surface that has been largely overlooked but is essential for ensuring the reliability and safety of LLMs augmented with web search.
 This underscores the importance of developing specialized red-teaming methods targeting the retrieval–citation pipeline and demonstrates the unique contribution of our approach.